infinimesh/infinimesh/docs/docs/REST/REST-Device.md

 Steps:

-1. REST Request Details for for Gettnig all Devices
+1. REST Request Details for Getting all Devices

    - REST Endpoint: **<URL>/devices?namespaceid={namespaceid}**
    > URL is the domain for the environment E.g. console.infinimesh.dummy